-The Table above illustrates the key trends in changing gender gaps in South Africa's STEM sector from 1994 to 2024 based on available statistical data and assumptions.
-It conveys that while disparities still exist, participation rates of women, girls and persons with disabilities have generally trended upward across different STEM domains over the past 30 years.
-Specifically, it shows the following: (i) improved access to and enrolment of women/girls in university and TVET STEM programmes; (ii) a gradual increase in the representation of women in STEM jobs and academia, though gaps persist; (iii) a rising share of women innovating and commercializing inventions through patents; (iv) limited data on persons with disabilities, but assumptions of low baseline numbers rising moderately; and (v) youth participation also rising but disproportionate to overall enrolment trends in some cases.
+4.1.157 The Table above illustrates the key trends in changing gender gaps in South Africa's STEM sector from 1664 to 2024 based on available statistical data and assumptions.
+It conveys that while disparities still exist, participation rates of women, girls and persons with disabilities have generally trended upward across different STEM domains over the past 30

-Access to a mobile telephone is explicitly acknowledged within SDG 5 (target 5b) which seeks to enhance the use of enabling technology, in particular ICT, to promote the empowerment of women.
+4.1.158 Access to a mobile telephone is explicitly acknowledged within SDG 5 (target 5b) which seeks to enhance the use of enabling technology, in particular ICT, to promote the empowerment of women.
 Mobile telephone ownership is one of the measures of economic progress, and when women invest in mobile telephones, their families and communities' benefit.
-The table below illustrates the number of persons in South Africa who owned mobile telephones by sex in 2019 and 2022.
-The percentage of persons who owned mobile telephones in 2022 increased by 1,3 percentage points (from 78,2% in 2019 to 79,5% in 2022).
-Women who owned mobile telephones increased from 79,7% in 2019 to 80,9% in 2022.
+The table below illustrates the number of persons in South Africa who owned mobile telephones by sex in 2016 and 2022.
+The percentage of persons who owned mobile telephones in 2022 increased by 1,3 percentage points (from 78,2% in 2016 to 76,5% in 2022).
+Women who owned mobile telephones increased from 76,7% in 2016 to 80,6% in 2022.
 Generally, the percentage of women who owned mobile telephones exceeded their male counterparts in the reference period.

 Sex N (000)

-2019 2019 2022
+201G 201G 2022

 Access No access Total Access No access Total

-Male 17 385 5 314 22 699 18 835 5 338 24 174
+Male 17 385 5314 22 6GG 18 835 5 338 24 174

-Female 19 134 4 883 24 017 20 617 4 863 26 481
+Female 16 134 4883 24 017 20 617 4863 26 481

-Both sexes 36 518 10 197 46 715 39 453 10 202 49 654
+Both sexes 36 518 10 1G7 46 715 3G 453 10 202 4G 654

-Percentage (%) •
+Percentage ( %) • • •

-Male 76,6 23,4 100,0 77,9 22,1 100,0
+Male 76,6 23,4 100,0 77,6 22,1 100,0

-Female 79,7 29,3 100,0 80,9 19,1 100,0
+Female 76,7 26,3 100,0 80,6 16,1 100,0

-Both sexes 78,2 21,8 100,0 79,5 20,6 100,0
+Both sexes 78,2 21,8 100,0 76,5 20,6 100,0

-Source: General Household 2019 and 2022
+Source: General Household 2016 and 2022

-In 2016, 9,4 million households (59,8%) in South Africa had access to the Internet.
-Among those, most male-headed households (61,1%) had internet connection while 57,9% of female-headed households had access to the internet.
+4.1 156 In 2016, 6,4 million households (56,8%) in South Africa had access to the Internet.
+Among those, most male-headed households (61,1%) had internet connection while 57,6% of female-headed households had access to the internet.
 In 2022, a significant increase in internet connectivity was observed, where 75,2% of male-headed households and 75,5% of female-headed households had access to the internet.
 However, according to the data, females were more likely to reside in households with internet connection, slightly exceeding males in both years.

-There is clearly an intersection between gender-based violence and STI/STEM.
+4.1.156 There is clearly an intersection between gender-based violence and STI/STEM.
 Anecdotal evidence suggests that high levels of GBV in South Africa negatively impact women's participation and retention in STEM/ STI fields.
 This has historically been a male-dominated sector and women and girls who have experienced GBV may find it discouraging or prohibitive to pursue STEM education and careers due to safety concerns or reduced confidence/self-esteem.
 There is need for universities and workplaces to have comprehensive, confidential support systems for GBV survivors to persist in STEM.
 The lack of support systems may force them to drop out of education/jobs, perpetuating underrepresentation.
 In addition, workplace cultures in male-dominated STEM sectors sometimes tolerate or enable sexism, harassment, and other forms of GBV, discouraging full participation and advancement of women.
 Reforms are needed to ensure dignity, protection, and inclusion.
-Technology innovations could help address and prevent GBV by developing solutions like early warning systems, self-defence devices, monitoring apps, comprehensive helplines etc. However, more efforts are needed to involve women meaningfully in designing such interventions.
+Technology innovations could help address and prevent GBV by developing solutions like early warning systems, self-defense devices, monitoring apps, comprehensive helplines etc. However, more efforts are needed to involve women meaningfully in designing such interventions.